Complex Regional Pain Syndrome Symptoms

 Sensory changes are effects which affect sensitivity or feeling.
 As it has been established that pain is the prevalent symptom of Complex Regional Pain Syndrome patients, sensory changes cause the feeling.
 When one experiences an impact or injury on the body part where sensory changes occur, the sensory changes cause an excessive pain beyond what the injury would usually cause.
 The pain associated with Complex Regional Pain Syndrome usually feels like a mix of burning, stabbing or stinging which can also come with tingling or numbness.
 The pain can affect the whole limb, that is the arm or leg, whereas the related injury would have involved a finger or toe.
-There are rare cases where the pain travels to the opposite extremity.
 This excessive sensation of pain is caused by hyperalgesia which means an increase of sensitivity to pain.

 In some patients the sensory changes from Complex Regional Pain Syndrome cause allodynia.
-Allydonia is a central pain sensitization which causes pain following a stimulation which is normally not painful like light touching and hair combing.
+Allodynia is a central pain sensitization which causes pain following a stimulation which is normally not painful like light touching and hair combing.
 Continuous throbbing pain without stimulation on the affected area can result from Complex Regional Pain Syndrome.
-The pain may come in periods lasting a few days or weeks in what are termed flare ups, where the pain increases.
+The pain may come in periods lasting a few days or weeks called flare-ups, where the pain increases.